hackbg/chainlink-troubleshooter/README.md

     - [ ] Check if gas limit is sufficient
     - [ ] Check if transaction is funded
 - Troubleshoot CCIP
-  - [ ] Check if source chain selector is valid/supported
+  - [x] Check if destination chain selector is valid/supported
   - [ ] Check if receiver contract reverts
   - [ ] Check if gas limit is sufficient
 - Troubleshoot Data Streams